keigezellig/lcd-screen-piface/README.md

 Some modules to create screens more easily for a Piface CAD 2

-- [Pager](/pager): A screen consisting of multiple pages with assignable actions to the PifaceCAD buttons
+- [Pager](/pager): A screen consisting of multiple pages with an action bar.
+- [Simple pager](/simple_pager): A simpler pager which doesn't have the concept of an 'action bar' as in the normal pager

 ## Usage in your own projects
 See the examples